garagehive/garagehive.github.io/docs/xero-payment-is-applied-to-more-than-one-document.md

 ---

-Make a note of the multiple entries that were applied on the page that opens, and then select **Unapply** from the actions bar to unapply the entries.
+Make a note of the multiple entries that were applied on the page that opens, and then select **Unapply** from the menu bar to unapply the entries.

 ---